cultuurnet/apidocs/projects/uitdatabank/docs/search-api/embedding.md

 ## Recommended use

 We recommend setting the `embed` parameter to `true` in order to limit the amount of requests that need to be made if you require the result data.
-However if you do not need the result data, for example if you only need the result count and you have bandwith concerns, we recommend that you explicitly set the `embed` parameter to `false` in case the default behavior should ever change.
+However, if you do not need the result data, for example if you only need the result count and you have bandwidth concerns, we recommend that you explicitly set the `embed` parameter to `false` in case the default behavior should ever change.

 ## Examples